Your shopping cart is empty.

 Welcome to my worlds.

-Mixed-media collage artworks by Laura Thompson featuring meticulously cut vintage magazine images on painted backgrounds.
-These elements collide to create humorous, absurd and surrealistic “little worlds.”
+Surrealistic mixed-media collage artworks by Laura Thompson featuring meticulously cut vintage magazine images on painted backgrounds.
+These elements collide to create humorous, absurd and impossible “little worlds.”

 ABOUT THE ARTIST